CorkAI/Meetup3/README.md

 between docments.
 - Type ```python doccluster.py```

+The output file 'docclust.png' is written in folder 'output_images'.
+ - Use scp to copy the output images to your local machine for inspection:
+ 	- (linux, mac, cygwin): open a new shell on your local machine and create a fresh empty directory.
+Then copy the output images to your local system:
+		- ```mkdir output_images```
+		- ```cd output_images```
+		- ```scp -i /path/my-key-pair.pem ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup2/output_images/* .```
+		- View the image using Finder / Explorer or your preferred image viewer.
+	- (putty on Windows): Open a command line prompt (cmd)
+		- ```pscp -i C:\path\my-key-pair.ppk ubuntu@[copied-DNS]:/home/ubuntu/cork_ai/Meetup3/output_images/* c:\[my_local_directory]```
+		- View the image using your preferred image viewer

 #### 4: Execute word2vec.py
 You can now execute word2vec.py to calculate the word embeddings.
 - Type ```python word2vec.py```

+As well as reporting semantically similar words, the program creates a plot 'tsne.png' in the "output_images" folder.
+This visually shows semantic similarities between terms.
+Use the instuctions from above to download and view the image.